 - Product Manager:

 Product managers are responsible for the development and launch of new products.
 They use economics to understand how much people want a product, set its price, and make a marketing plan.
-Product managers typically work in technology companies, consumer goods companies, and other industries that launch new products on a regular basis.
+Product managers typically work in technology companies, consumer goods companies, and other industries that launch new products regularly.

 - Supply Chain Managers: